 Christina Hofer, a senior theater major from Dolton, South Dakota, earned second place for her speech called “Discrediting the Single Story of Islam.”
 Informed by her experience with a Muslim host family while on SST in Senegal, Hofer encouraged the audience to look beyond stereotypes to see a diverse community of Muslims that includes a commitment to peace, faith and hospitality.

-With the topic of “Through the Eyes of the People,” sophomore Dona Park spoke about the reality regarding what is currently happening in North and South Korea.
-Park, who is majoring in both art and interdisciplinary studies won the top prize of $500 and landed a chance to enter the bi-national intercollegiate oratorical contest.
+With the topic of “Through the Eyes of the People,” sophomore Dona Park, who is majoring in both art and interdisciplinary studies, won the top prize of $500 and landed a chance to enter the bi-national intercollegiate oratorical contest.

 Morgan Yordy, a first-year history and peace, justice and conflict studies major, received second place and spoke on “Saving the Future: One Girl at a Time.”
 Yordy addressed the importance of equal opportunity for and recognition of girls’ education.